paulomuraroferreira/llama3_8b_finetuning/README.md

             'average_rougeL':average_rougeL}
 ```

-In order to perform this calculation, we take the instructions from the test dataset, pass them into both the base model
-and the fine-tuned model, and compare it to the expected output from the instruction/answer dataset.
+To perform this calculation, we take the instructions from the test dataset, pass them into both the base model and the fine-tuned model, and compare the outputs to the expected results from the instruction/answer dataset.

-The code for the evaluation can be found at `/llama3_8b_finetuning/model_evaluation.py`.
+The code for the evaluation can be found in /llama3_8b_finetuning/model_evaluation.py.

 ```python